alyssalew/my-smart-fridge/README.md

 		 - You will need this Webhook URL for your fridge notifications scheduler
     - Under “Add features and functionality” select “Slash Commands”
 		 - Add a new command --- “***mysmartfridge***”
-		 - For the “Request URL” field enter your public IP address at the port you configured (i.e. http://xx.xxx.xx.x:5000/mysmartfridge)
+		 - For the “Request URL” field enter your public IP address at the port you configured (i.e. `http://xx.xxx.xx.x:5000/mysmartfridge`)
     - You may need to reinstall the Slack app after configuring the slash commands
-    - By adding both Incoming Webhooks and Slack Slash Commands, your slack app should be installed in your workspace (verify that there is a check next to “Install your app to your workspace”)
+    - By adding both Incoming Webhooks and Slack Slash Commands, your slack app should be installed in your workspace (verify that there is a check mark next to “Install your app to your workspace”)
- 4. Configure *"check_expire_date.py"*
+ 4. Configure *"get_expired_items.py"*
     - Set variable **webhook_URL** to the incoming webhook URL generated as part of the Slack setup process
  5. Deploy Slack slash command and expiration date checker onto your EC2 server
  6. SSH onto your server and run:
 ```
-export FLASK_APP= remote_slack_slash.py
+export FLASK_APP=slack_slash_commands.py
 flask run --host=0.0.0.0

-python check_expire_date.py
+python expiration_date_notifications.py
 ```
 You can run the Flask app and scheduler in the the background by using `nohup`